Celebrating Thirteen Years Online - Also See Our Alternate Web Site

 Seaworthiness...?

-This latter trick was accomplished without aesthetic penalty by raising the deck up to the height of the rather substantial bulwarks characteristic of the original Skipjack types, and then introducing a bulwark above that.
+This latter trick was accomplished without aesthetic penalty by raising the deck up to the height of the rather substantial bulwarks characteristic of the original Skipjack types, and then introducing a modest bulwark above that.

 Hull Form